 If results at the three testing times are not always positive, then continue testing at the specified times to decide whether to drench.

-If all six tests have been negative and the livers of dead or slaughter sheep have not shown any signs of liver fluke, it is likely that the lymnaeid snails are not present on your property to act as a host for liver fluke.
-Drenching for fluke will not be required (except to remove fluke from sheep brought onto the property).
+If all six tests have been negative and the livers of dead or slaughter animals have not shown any signs of liver fluke, it is likely that the lymnaeid snails are not present on your property to act as a host for liver fluke.
+In this case, drenching for fluke will not be required (except to remove fluke from animals brought onto the property).

 A blood test (antibody [ELISA] test) is also available from various laboratories, for example, the NSW Department of Primary Industries State Veterinary Laboratory at Menangle.
 Also, a faecal antigen test for fluke is available through Charles Sturt University’s Veterinary Diagnostic Laboratory.

 Any positive fluke egg count is significant and indicates treatment is needed.

 If testing for two years confirms that stock are infected at all test times, then ongoing testing can be stopped.
 In this case, three routine treatments for liver fluke should be given to stock that have been grazing the affected paddocks in:

 Some treatments for roundworms (scour worms and barber’s pole worms) will control various stages of liver fluke.
 Check the label as some are only effective against mature fluke (see Table 1.).